TomokiMiyauci/react-shadow-dom/README.md

 work exceptionally well with JSX as templates.
 Unfortunately, React's Shadow DOM support is limited.

-This project provides utilities for working with Shadow DOM in React.
+This project provides utilities for working with shadow DOM in React.

 ## Install